 But please note that the milestones list the ages at which a baby can start doing this for the first time.
 We think this is related to the development of the nerves.
 If a child does it later than indicated below, it may be because he started learning something else first.

 Your baby makes sounds like “u” and “e” when you are talking to your baby.
 The newborn tries to “talk back” with his whole body, making moaning and pressing sounds.
 The ‘u’ sounds a bit like the word ‘the’.

 From 6 weeks

 Your baby can make two sounds like “u-u” or “a-u” on one exhalation.
 They appear to be sounds with two syllables and sometimes there is already a pitch difference.
 The “u-u” sounds just like a parent forbidding something. “u-u-u’-don’t do it.

 From 12 weeks

-From now, babies can combine breath, voice and mouth movements.
-These three movement mechanisms are required to talk.
-Three-month-old babies can make sounds such as ‘kaka’ and ‘gaga.’
+From now on, babies can combine breathing, voice, and mouth movements.
+These three movement mechanisms are needed when talking.
+Three-month-old babies make sounds like “achre” and “arre.

-Your baby is highly interested on the movements of your mouth.
-They look at the movements and try to mimic them without making a sound.
-Combining all those lip movements with breathing and the voice is still too complicated for your baby.
+Your baby is extremely interested in the movements your mouth makes.
+He watches the movements and imitates them without making a sound.
+Because combining all those movements with breathing and voice movements is still too complicated.

-Your baby makes long drawn out sounds, they vary from loud to quiet and from high to low.
-Your baby can grunt and let out a high-pitched scream without it being crying.
+Your baby makes long uttering sounds that vary from loud to softer and from high to low.
+Your baby may hum and scream very high.

-On average babies say their first word at 12 months: your baby understands that a word means something specific.
-The first words are often ‘Dada,’ ‘Mama,’ ‘baba,’ or ‘ball’.
+On average, the first word comes at 12 months: your baby understands that the word means something specific.
+Often first words are “daddy,” “mommy,” “pet,” or “car”.